 Focus Questions: (1) How do we distinguish Friends of Earth v.
 Laidlaw from Lujan?
 (2) After Laidlaw, what does a petitioner need to establish to show injury in fact?
-(3) How does Mass. v.
-EPA change the rules of standing for states, and why does it do so?

-Class 26.
-Statutory Standing: The Zone of Interests Test.
+Class 26 (Nov.
+18).
+Constitutional Standing (cont.), Statutory Standing: The Zone of Interests Test.
+1125-1150 particular agency action.

 The early understanding of courts was that a "legal wrong" under § 702 occurred only if there was an injury traditionally cognizable by the courts.
-However, the Supreme Court later established the "zone of interests" test to determine whether a particular plaintiff should have the right to complain of a particular agency action.
+However, the Supreme Court later established the "zone of interests" test to determine whether a particular plaintiff should have the right to complain of a